Dynamics of collective minds in online communities: Model construction and empirical data collection

-The model involves four processes (Fig. \ref{fig:1}): (1) event generation: real-world events are generated and described as a tuple of $N_w=3$ topics ordered from most to least relevant to the event (tiers $1$, $2$, and $3$, respectively; for instance, adoption of new vaccine policy for COVID-19 might be 'epidemics', 'vaccine', and 'government'), (2) news generation: the editorial filter of each community stochastically determines which events will get posted as news, affected by both general and community semantic networks, (3) comment generation: the community semantic network responds to the news by posting comments, constituting the comment network, and (4) updating of community semantic network: the comment network updates the community semantic network of the next time step.
+The model involves four processes (Fig. \ref{fig:1}): (1) event generation: real-world events are generated and described as a tuple of $N_w=3$ topics ordered from most to least relevant to the event (tiers $1$, $2$, and $3$, respectively; for instance, adoption of new vaccine policy for COVID-19 might be 'epidemics', 'vaccine', and 'government'), (2) news generation: the editorial filter of each community stochastically determines which events will get posted as news, affected by both general and community semantic networks, (3) comment generation: the community semantic network responds to the news by posting comments, constituting the comment network, and (4) updating of community semantic network: the comment network updates the community semantic network of the next time step through changes in topic frequencies and a Hebbian learning-inspired update of topic associations, in which co-occurring topics become more strongly associated while less reinforced associations decay over time (see Methods and SI Appendix, section 1 for details).

 Two main control parameters determine the characteristics of the community.
-The filter strength, $\lambda_f \in [0, 1]$, effectively functions as a gatekeeper that determines whether the news generation process is affected more by the general semantic network (low $\lambda_f$) or by the community semantic network (high $\lambda_f$), akin to less or more strong echo chambers (for extreme settings where the filter strength is $\lambda_f>1$ beyond the typical range, see Supplementary Fig. 11 and Supplementary Note 9).
+The filter strength, $\lambda_f \in [0, 1]$, effectively functions as a gatekeeper that determines whether the news generation process is affected more by the general semantic network (low $\lambda_f$) or by the community semantic network (high $\lambda_f$), akin to less or more strong echo chambers (for extreme settings where the filter strength is $\lambda_f>1$ beyond the typical range, see SI Appendix, section 2 and Fig.S1).
 The memory strength, $\lambda_m \in [0, 1]$, controls the decay rate of the community semantic network during the update process.
 It determines how fast the community semantic network responds to change, effectively acting as its inertia.
 A high memory strength (e.g., $\lambda_m=1$) results in slower and weaker changes in the community semantic network, while a low memory strength (e.g., $\lambda_m=0$) leads to faster, more pronounced changes.